‘Merica; Land of the Free… and I’ll warrant the tempted and hungry. More on that later.

 E.g it's taken me years to hone my skills as a motorcyclist.
-From originally being a pillion, to now owning a high performance racing bike.
-But in order to do this, I firstly learned by observation, participated as a pillion and then participated as a rider.
+From originally riding a trike, to a bicycle, to being a pillion, to owning increasingly powerful motorbikes, to now owning a high performance racing bike.
+But in order to do this, I firstly learned by observation, participated through many stages of learning at different skill levels and then continuing to up-skill and learn as a rider.
 I took and I take advanced rider corses, I learn about the mechanics and physics of machines and I interact with seasoned riders, racers and enthusiasts.
 None of this is finite, I am always learning, I am always seeking.

 That's one side of the coin, the other is the Dude or Dudette who fronts up with the cash and buys a high performance machine and feels they can do the same thing that I can without any experience or training.
 In other words, they don't know what they don't know, a dangerous situation and an accident waiting to happen.

 We can use this example in driving a vehicle, we could use this for making art, we could use this in understanding the finer details of human relationship, of astronomy & astrophysics, of medicine... the list is endless.
 Our conceptualisations are totally relative to our perceptions and current knowledge.
 Fundamentals of base theories are just ideas that have consensus.
 The most critical part of Dunning and Kruger theory is that incompetent people 'fail to recognise genuine skill in others'.
 This happens with employers, this happens with friends and peers... this happens with family, this happens with criticisms upon things that are radical or unconventional.
 It's at the kernel of 'Tall Poppy Syndrome'... it is incredibly detrimental to growth and performance from any viewpoint.